bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

 Typical usage involves one of the following:
 1. Use one of the convenience functions in [wkof.turbo.on.common](#common-object) if one meets requirements.
-2. Pass one or more URLs to the `addListener(callback, options)` method of the specific `TurboEvent` object in [wkof.turbo.events](#events-object) that will be used.
+2. Pass one or more URLs to the `addListener(listener, options)` method of the specific `TurboEvent` object in [wkof.turbo.events](#events-object) that will be used.
     - URLs can be passed using a `urls` property in the object passed to the `options` parameter
         - For example, `{urls: myUrl}` or `{urls: [myUrl1, myUrl2]}`
     - Inputs for the urls property can be a `string`, a `RegExp`, or an `Array` or `Set` consisting of a mixture of those.
-    - For example, `wkof.turbo.events.before_render.addListener(callback, {urls: 'https://www.wanikani.com/level/*'})`.
+    - For example, `wkof.turbo.events.before_render.addListener(listener, {urls: 'https://www.wanikani.com/level/*'})`.

 #### Special cases

 - "load" (not to be confused with "turbo:load") is a special use case event name.
-    - Adding a listener for that event via this library causes it to execute the callback immediately after it is added in the case that the URL matches and the page has already finished loading, according to the `window.Turbo` session.
+    - Adding an event listener for that event via this library causes it to execute the passed `listener` immediately after it is added in the case that the `options` match and the page has already finished loading, according to the `window.Turbo` session.
-    - Callback:
+    - The callback delivered to the listener:
         - Parameters: `(event: CustomEvent, url: string) => void`.
         - The `event` parameter is a `CustomEvent` constructed as follows:
             - `new CustomEvent('load', {bubbles: false, cancelable: false, composed: false, target: document.documentElement})`.